section-engineering-education/engineering-education/articles/hibernate-one-to-one-mapping/index.md

  Maven is a build tool for managing java projects.
 Maven is based on the project object model (POM) which is an XML file containing configuration details and information about the project.
 The dependencies can be obtained from [maven central repository](https://mvnrepository.com/) and added to the POM file where maven will be responsible for source code generation, code compilation, and JAR files packaging of the compiled code in a local repository where they will be accessed when a new maven project is created.
 The required dependencies will be downloaded automatically by maven and added to the classpath of your project once they are added to the POM file.

+ Eclipse provides an easier way to create a maven project through archetypes.
+Archetypes are used to create new maven projects that contain template files for a given maven project.
+You can think of it as a collection of starter files for java or a web project.

+ Common archetypes are.

+ - Maven-archetype-quickstart - This is an archetype to generate a sample maven project good for standalone projects.
+ - maven-archetype-webapp - This is an archetype to generate a sample maven project for java web applications.

+In Eclipse, click File, new, other, maven, and then maven project.
+Press next and select maven-archetype-quickstart, on the window that opens fill out the groupid and artifact id which represents the package and project name respectively.
+Click Finish to generate a new maven project that contains all the files to be used in a standalone application.

 In IntelliJ click file, new, project, and on the window that opens select maven, then click next and give your project a name.
 This will create a new maven project which has the following structure.

 ![maven structure](maven-structure.png)